jeff4/bionotes.github.io/_comp/css.md

 ### More notes on box shadow p.
 383
 * The value of the box-shadow property should seem amiliar to you after your working with the text-shadow.
+* Specify the vertical and horizontal offset distances, the amount of blur in the shadow, and a color.
+* Box shadows also have a *spread* amount (with both positive and negative values) for how big or small the shadow might be.
+* By default, the shadow color = foreground color of the element but when you specify a color that overrides the default.
+* p.
+383 just as with **text-shadow**, box shadows allow multiple box shadows on the same element by providing the alues in a comma-separated list.

 ***

 # Chapter 15: Floating and Positioning p.
 387
+## 10/16/2024